 [Section 24: Correction to reprint in Gazette 28 Oct 2003 p.
 4527.]

 24A.
-Disclosure of information to the Medical Radiation Technologists Board of Western Australia
+Disclosure of information to the Medical Radiation Practice Board of Australia

-(1) The Council shall furnish to the Board as defined in section 3 of the Medical Radiation Technologists Act 2006 written advice if —
+(1) The Council shall furnish to the Board written advice if —

-(a) a licence held by a medical radiation technologist under the Radiation Safety Act 1975 is revoked, surrendered, not renewed or its operation is suspended;
+(a) a licence held by a medical radiation practitioner under the Radiation Safety Act 1975 is revoked, surrendered, not renewed or its operation is suspended;

 (b) a condition, restriction or limitation in relation to such a licence is imposed or varied; or